 Three and a half years ago I came to Australia for the first time.
-Like most backpackers, I started with the East Coast checking out Cairns, the Gold Coast, Whitsundays, Sydney and even ventured down to Melbourne for the Melbourne Cup.
+Like most backpackers, I started with a tour in the East Coast, checking out Cairns, the Gold Coast, Whitsundays, Sydney and even ventured down to Melbourne for the Melbourne Cup.
 It was incredible!
 I was in love!

 I was perfectly content to spend the rest of my time in Australia in and around Sydney, the idea of visiting the Northern Territory didn’t even cross my mind.
 But then, I met my current boyfriend who convinced me to move to Darwin (the capital city of the Northern Territory or the “Top End.”)
 It wasn’t until I was camping under the stars, in the red dirt, next to a waterfall that I felt like I experienced the “real Australia.”
 I loved it so much in the NT that I stayed there for the remainder of my two-year visa!

 Why did I like the Northern Territory so much?
 The great outdoors is where it is at in the NT!
 Camping, fishing, and hiking just to name a few.
 I have visited so many magical places it would be nearly impossible to name them all, I’ll have to focus on some of my absolute favourite places to check out in Australia’s “Top End.”

 Litchfield is only a short one hour drive from the Northern Territory’s capital city of Darwin and has some spectacular waterfalls, all within only a couple minutes driving from each other!
 Due to its close distance to Darwin, a day trip is very easy.
 However, for those with a tent, great camping grounds right next to the waterfalls are available for only a couple dollars per person.